-In January 2013, our school board and superintendent adopted a high level strategic plan for District 105.
+In January 2013, our school board and superintendent adopted a high level strategic plan for District 105 and this spring a strategic planning committee has recommended an updated strategic plan to the board.
 These strategic goals have established a roadmap and clear targets for all of District 105.
-District goals have been instrumental in the design and development of this technology plan.
+District goals have always been instrumental in the design and development of this technology plan.

-Goal 1.
-Students Achievement
+- Goal 1.
+Academic Success

-Goal 2.
-Supportive Learning Environment
+- Goal 2.
+Supportive Culture

-Goal 3.
-Engaged Families and Communities
+- Goal 3.
+Family and Community Connections

-Goal 4.
-Quality Staff
+- Goal 4.
+Staff and Organization Effectiveness

-Goal 5.
-Value-Added Resources
+- Goal 5.
+Resource Equity and Efficacy